Regina Alcindor: Political career

-Alcindor made her first public speech for the 1998 general elections on mother’s day.
+Esparon made her first public speech for the 1998 general elections on mother’s day.
 “I was raw, afraid and trembling like a leaf and thought I would be booed from all corners.”
 Instead, the public rushed towards her to congratulate her.
 “From that day I decided not to deceive all those who believe in me and who trust me.”

 She stood for the 1998 elections but did not win.
-But this spurred her on “to fight for my children and fight for my country.”
-So she quit her nursing job to go into full time politics for the party now called the Seychelles National Party.
+She said this motivated her “to fight for my children and fight for my country.”
+She quit her nursing job to go into full time politics for the party now called the Seychelles National Party.

 She stood again in the same constituency in December 2002 against two male candidates and won.
-In an interview before the elections, she said she saw race (the male candidates were white) as being more against her than her sex: a tribute to the extent to which Seychelles is at ease with women in politics- even in opposition.
+In an interview before the elections, she said she saw race (the male candidates were white) as being more against her than her sex.

 “The first time, I was a new candidate and did not have that much influence on voters.”
-The second time around she had done her homework.
-“After being in politics full time for five years, it was a different campaign.”
+On the second time around, she said, “after being in politics full time for five years, it was a different campaign.”

+Views on gender

-Gender equality is an issue on which Alcindor has strong views: “It is not proper that half of the population is not getting fair treatment.
+Gender equality is an issue on which Esparon has strong views: “It is not proper that half of the population is not getting fair treatment.
 Gender equality is important because the world cannot keep on moving with only men ruling.
 Issues that are not important to men are important to women.
 Women have the responsibility and the capability to address social issues more than men.
 Women are fighters.
 They rebel for a cause and will not stop fighting until they reach their goal.
 The determination of a woman is stronger than that of a man because she believes in the well being of people in general.”

-Alcindor believes that the fact that women express emotions makes them better politicians: “Women have gut feelings.
+Esparon believes that the fact that women express emotions makes them better politicians: “Women have gut feelings.
 They are the guardian of moral values and their voices must count.”

 She says for her gender is not something theoretical.
 Her everyday life is all about gender equality.
-A mother of three, Alcindor is divorced but lives with a partner of 13 years who is very supportive of her political career.
+A mother of three, Esparon is divorced but lives with a partner of 13 years who is very supportive of her political career.